monikastrah/431-2020/classes/class04/README.md

         - The ones I would recommend most strongly are: [The Basics](https://rstudio.cloud/learn/primers/1), [Work with Data](https://rstudio.cloud/learn/primers/2), [Visualize Data](https://rstudio.cloud/learn/primers/3) and [Tidy Your Data](https://rstudio.cloud/learn/primers/4), all of which would be helpful to review before our first Quiz.
     - I strongly recommend the book [R for Data Science](https://r4ds.had.co.nz/) which is incredibly helpful in thinking about how to do data science effectively.

+## Next Deliverables: What Should I Be Working On?

+- Check the [Course Calendar](https://thomaselove.github.io/431/calendar.html) for all deadlines.
+- The [Course Syllabus](https://thomaselove.github.io/431-2020-syllabus/) includes a small task that needs to be completed by the end of the day Friday.
+- [Lab 01](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab01/lab01.md) is due 2020-09-07 (You should now be able to complete all four parts.)
+- [Lab 02](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab02/lab02.md) is due 2020-09-14 (You should be able to do all 7 parts now.)
+- Readings: make sure that you're up to date, including required reading of Leek and also Spiegelhalter (see Lab 02, question 7).
+    - In the [Course Notes](https://thomaselove.github.io/431-notes/), you should read as you like.
+We're covering material in class that is also covered in Chapters 1-6.
+- Remember that TA office hours are available every day of the week (see [Canvas](https://canvas.case.edu) for details and zoom information) and that [Piazza](https://piazza.com/case/fall2020/pqhs431) is always open.
+We want to help you!
+    - Be sure that you've signed up for Piazza through the link I emailed to your preferred and CWRU emails, and connected to the course.
+(Check your spam folder for the invitation, if necessary.)
+    - As of 2020-09-02 at 11 AM, we still are waiting for seven people.